 Venture capitalist focuses giving in Bay Area and Montana, with support of education, health, and human services.

 Warmenhoven and wife Charmaine focus on the Bay Area.
-Key interest are human services,health, education and special needs education.
+Key interests are human services, global issues,health, education and special needs education.

-Amazon executive and wife Liesl have been ramping up their grantmaking, with interests in Lyme Disease, education and global literacy.
+Amazon executive and wife Liesl back Lyme disease research, education and global literacy.